go-gost/docs/en/docs/getting-started/configuration-overview.md

     * The `192.168.1.1:8080` corresponds to the node field `addr`.
     * The authentication `gost:gost` is converted to `connector.auth`.
 	* The option `foo=bar` is converted to `connector.metadata` and `dialer.metadata`

-!!! note "Default Configuration File"
-    If neither `-C` nor `-L` parameters are specified, GOST will look for `gost.yml` or `gost.json` file in the following locations: current working directory, `/etc/gost/`, `$HOME/gost/`, and use it as the configuration file if it exists.